 Prerequisites: Biology 2323/2123, 2324/2124, or Health Science Professions 2301/2101, and Health Science Professions 2302/2102.

 3108 Dosage Calculations in Nursing (1-0-0).
-This course includes reading, interpreting and solving calculation problems encountered in the preparation of medications; and conversion of measurements within apothecary, avoirdupois, and metric systems.
+This course includes reading, interpreting and solving calculation problems encountered in the preparation of medications; patient care; and conversion of measurements within apothecary, household, and metric systems.

 Corequisite: Nursing 3305.

 3214 Fundamentals of Nursing Practicum (0-0-6).
 Using simulation and clinical experiences, students apply research-based strategies to provide safe and quality care to culturally diverse adult patients in hospitals and skilled care facilities.
 Grading will be either pass or fail.